guruwanabe/The-hero-game/README.md

 The application must output the results each turn: what happened, which skills were used (if any), the damage done, defender’s health left.
 If we have a winner before the maximum number of rounds is reached, he must be declared

+## Run the game
+Copy / paste the entire code in your browser console.
+The game will start automaticly and it will update the status in the console.
+Enjoy!